getsentry/sentry-elixir/pages/upgrade-10.x.md

   1. Add a call to `mix sentry.package_source_code` in your release script.
 This can be inside a `Dockerfile`, for example.
 Make sure to call this **before** `mix release`, so that the built release will include the packaged source code.

   1. That's all!

+## Make Sure You're Using the Right Environment

+Now, if you're not explicitly setting he `:environment_name` option in your config or setting the `SENTRY_ENVIRONMENT` environment variable, the environment will default to `production` (which is in line with the other Sentry SDKs).